An online course in urban and regional planning teaches you about the intelligent organisation of buildings, infrastructure and landscapes.

 Urban and regional planning students learn how to structure developments to achieve the best overall outcome – subject to resource, technical and legal constraints.

-Competition for urban and regional planning jobs is high and, for many positions, a masters degree is essentially a prerequisite.
+Competition for urban and regional planning jobs is high and, for many positions, a masters degree is almost essential.
 To be a successful planner, you may be advantaged by first getting a bachelor degree in architecture or engineering.

 Urban design is the strategic planning of cities and towns to meet aesthetic and functional objectives.